mojomojo1/bootkon/docs/labs/4_ml.md

 You can see that the endpoint has one model deployed currently, and all the traffic is routed to it (traffic split is 100%).
 When scrolling down, you get live graphs as soon as predictions are coming in.

 You can also train and deploy models on Vertex in the UI only.
 Let's have a more detailed look.
-Click <walkthrough-spotlight-pointer locator="semantic({button 'Edit settings'})">EDIT SETTINGS</walkthrough-spotlight-pointer>.
+Click <walkthrough-spotlight-pointer locator="semantic({button 'Edit settings'})">Edit Settings</walkthrough-spotlight-pointer>.
 Here you can find many options for model monitoring -- why don't you try to enable prediction drift detection?

 Let's have a look at the Pipeline as well.